josueelias9/AI-epub-summarizer/extractor/output/book_presentation.md

 ### 16.2.2.
 Pre‐computing and Caching Prediction

-* **Pre-computing predictions**: Store pre-computed predictions in a low-latency data store for online serving.
+* **Pre-computing predictions**: Store pre-computed predictions in a low-latency data store like Memorystore or Datastore for online serving.
-  * Benefits: Reduced latency, improved performance
-  * Challenges: Limited to single entity or feature combinations, high cardinality may be challenging to handle
-  * Hybrid approach: Precompute top N entities and use model directly for others
+* **Offline batch scoring job**: Run a batch prediction job on prepared data to produce predictions, which are stored by a unique key.
+* **Client-side fetch**: Client fetches pre-computed predictions from the data store instead of calling the model for online prediction.

 ---

 ## 16.3.
 Google Cloud Serving Options

+* **Deployment Options**:
-* **Prediction Methods**:
+    * Online predictions
     * Batch predictions
-  * Online predictions (both for AutoML and custom models) *
+        * For AutoML and custom models

 ---

 ### 16.3.1.
 Online Predictions

-* To deploy a real-time prediction endpoint, you can use models trained in Vertex AI using AutoML or custom models
-    * Or import a model trained elsewhere (on-premise, another cloud, or local device)
+* To set up a real-time prediction endpoint, you can either train models using Vertex AI's AutoML or custom models, or import a pre-trained model from another location
-        * Ensure model artifacts have correct filenames for import (e.g. `saved_model.pb`, `model.joblib`)
-* To set up the endpoint:
-  * Deploy the model resource
-  * Make a prediction
-  * Undeploy the model resource if not in use
+    * Import requirements: match filenames to specific format (e.g. `saved_model.pb` for TensorFlow)
+        * Custom container image and Cloud Build may be required

 ---

 #### 16.3.1.1.
 Deploying the Model

-* **Deployment Options**:
+* **Model Deployment**: Vertex AI provisions container resources and sets up autoscaling for specified models.
-  * Deploy models using Vertex AI's Prediction endpoint with autoscaling for container resources.
+    * Can deploy multiple models per endpoint
-  * Can deploy multiple models to a single endpoint or multiple endpoints for individual models.
+    * Can deploy models to multiple endpoints
+* Deployments: Using API or Google Cloud Console.

 ---

 #### 16.3.1.2.
 Make Predictions

-* To run data through the endpoint, you must pre-process it according to the `task.py` model format.
+* To run data through an endpoint, it must be preprocessed to match the expected format defined in `task.py`.
+    * This can be done by using the `predict` function of the `Endpoint` object.
+    * The `predict` function returns confidence levels for each prediction.
-    * Pre-processing requirements vary depending on the container used (prebuilt or custom).
+* Preprocessing requirements vary depending on the container used:
-        * For prebuilt containers (TensorFlow, scikit-learn, XGBoost), input must be formatted as JSON.
+    * For prebuilt containers, input data must be formatted as JSON.
-        * For custom containers, input must be formatted as JSON and may include additional parameters.
+    * For custom containers, input data must also be formatted as JSON, with an additional parameters field.

 ---

 #### 16.3.1.3.
 A/B Testing of Different Versions of a Model

-* **A/B Testing** is a method of comparing two versions of a machine learning model to see which one performs better.
+* **A/B Testing**: Compares two versions of a machine learning model to determine which one performs better.
-    * It involves deploying two models to the same endpoint and gradually replacing one with the other.
-    * This allows for smooth transitions without disrupting the application.

-* _Vertex AI A/B testing capabilities_:
-    * Not all features are available out-of-the-box, including controlling model traffic and experimentation tracking.
-    * The Vertex AI model evaluation feature can be used to create an A/B testing setup in experimental release.
+    * _Tests a control version (A) against a variant version (B)_
+    * _Measures success based on key metrics_
+* **Deploying Models**: Gradually replaces one model with another by adding the new model to the same endpoint, serving a small percentage of traffic initially.
+* **Vertex AI A/B Testing**: Limited capabilities for A/B testing, but using the model evaluation feature with Model Monitoring provides an alternative setup.

 ---

 #### 16.3.1.4.
 Undeploy Endpoints

-* **Deployments are costly**: Running endpoints incurs charges.
-* **Undeploy for cost savings**: Undeploy endpoints when not in use to avoid unnecessary costs.
+* **Unnecessary Endpoints**: Undeploy endpoints when not in use to avoid charges.
-* *_Use `undeploy` function_*: Deploy the `list_models` Python code snippet to undeploy an endpoint.
+* **Best Practice**: Use `endpoint.undeploy()` to undeploy endpoints programmatically.
+    * Example Python code: `endpoint.undeploy(deployed_model_id=endpoint.list_models()[0].id)`

 ---

 #### 16.3.1.5.
 Send an Online Explanation Request

-* **Requesting Online Explanations**: Send an online explanation request using the Vertex AI Python SDK.
+* **Online Explanations**: Send requests like prediction requests but return feature attributions along with predictions
-    * Format similar to online prediction requests
+    * Format: Same as online prediction requests
-    * Returns predictions and feature attributions
+    * Response: Include feature attributions and predictions
-    * Example code provided

 ---

 ### 16.3.2.
 Batch Predictions

-### Batch Prediction

-Batch prediction involves:
+**Batch Prediction**
-* Pointing to the model and input data in Google Cloud Storage
+Run model on input data in Google Cloud Storage
-* Running a job that predicts using the model on the input data
-* Saving the output in Cloud Storage

-Format input data according to AutoML or custom model requirements:
+Format input data according to AutoML or custom model requirements Options for input data:
-* JSON Lines
+* JSON Lines file stored in Cloud Storage
-* TFRecord files
+* TFRecord files stored in Cloud Storage with gzip compression
-* CSV files
+* CSV files with double quotation marks around strings
-* File list
-* BigQuery table
+* BigQuery table as input

-Create batch prediction job through Vertex AI APIs or Google Cloud console.

 ---